theilr/gimp-frastructure/README.md

 but it might give you ideas for something creative **you** might be able to do.

+___
+___

-# AUTHOR
+## AUTHOR

-I am *theilr* and my photographs are available under that name on the [flickr](http://flickr.com/photos/theilr) website.
+I am *theilr* and my photographs are available under that name on my [flickr.com/photos/theilr](http://flickr.com/photos/theilr) site.
 As written, these routines end up on the menu at \<Image\>/Filters/theilr/... but, by editing the "menu=" line in the appropriate .py file, you can put them wherever you like.

+### COPYLEFT

+These programs are free software; you can redistribute it and/or modify it under the terms of the GNU General Public License Version 3 as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License at  http://www.gnu.org/licenses for more details.